streamx-dev/streamx-connector-aem/README.md

 # AEM StreamX Connector

-This project gives the possibility for AEM projects to automatically publish and unpublish data to/from StreamX during standard AEM replication.
+This repository contains the source code of AEM Connector.
+The purpose of AEM Connector is to serve as a bridge between [Adobe Experience Manager (AEM)](https://business.adobe.com/products/experience-manager/adobe-experience-manager.html) and [StreamX](https://www.streamx.dev/).
+AEM Connector should be installed on AEM, where it will be listening to all publish/unpublish events and respectively publish/unpublish the data to/from StreamX.

 It contains two modules: `Connector` and `Blueprints`.
 Both of them depend on the `dev.streamx:streamx-connector-sling` module and don't expose their own API.

 # Connector